 At the heart of these rising online sales, as always, is Amazon.
-The online behemoth shipped out over a billion items worldwide last holiday season, and there is no sign that they will be slowing down in 2017.
+The online behemoth now ships out billions of items worldwide during the holiday season, and there is no sign that they will be slowing down any time soon.

 Getting the Most from Amazon Holiday Advertising

-Brands need to have a holiday strategy going into the holiday season.
-Amazon holiday advertising has proven to be worthwhile for vendors.
-Is your team set up on AMS and strategizing to get the most out of your campaigns?
+Amazon holiday advertising has proven to be worthwhile for vendors, so brands need to have a campaign strategy in place going into the holiday season.
+Is your team set up on Amazon Ads and Amazon DSP while strategizing to get the most out of your campaigns?
 Here is our advice for planning ahead to maximize your holiday sales campaigns:

 #1 – Set Priorities

 First things first: decide what products to prioritize for the holidays.
-Not every product you sell needs its own AMS campaign, but your top sellers do.
-These items should make sense for holiday shopping and their product pages should be entirely retail ready, meaning they should have a high number of product review, should have a 3.5 star rating or above, and should lead to great product pages.
+Not every product you sell needs its own Amazon Ads campaign, but your top sellers do.
+These items should make sense for holiday shopping and their product pages should be entirely retail ready, meaning they should have a high number of product reviews, a 3.5-star rating or higher, reliable inventory, and high-quality content, from images to bullet points.

 #2 – Start Running Your Campaigns Early

 Don’t wait until the last minute to try and set up your campaigns for Black Friday.
-Aside from the fact that AMS campaigns perform better the longer they run, Black Friday and Cyber Monday deals have to be set up in advance of the sales.
-Aim to get your campaigns ready 3 months ahead of time, which also helps you connect with customers earlier in their shopping journey—a reliable way to increase conversions.
+Aside from the fact that Amazon Ads campaigns perform better the longer they run, Black Friday and Cyber Monday deals must be set up in advance.
+Aim to get your campaigns ready months ahead of time, which also helps you connect with customers earlier in their shopping journey—a reliable way to increase conversions.

 #3 – Closely Manage Your Campaigns

-AMS gives brands the ability to set their campaigns on autopilot, but this is not the best way to get a high return on advertising spend.
-We have found that managed campaigns returned roughly 3x the revenue of automated campaigns during the same time period.
+When using Amazon Ads, brands can set their campaigns on autopilot, but this is a mistake.
+We have found that managed campaigns returned roughly three times the revenue of automated campaigns during the same period.
 Successful holiday campaigns require close monitoring and optimization to maximize holiday sales.

 #4 – Increase Daily Spends and Bids During Important Sales Periods

-Amazon told us that in 2016, AMS saw a 125% to 175% lift on ad-attributed sales on Prime Day compared to the previous day.
-It’s important to make sure your daily spends are high enough during the holidays to take advantage of these raised sales numbers.
-A general rule of thumb is to double daily spends for the holiday time period.
+It’s important to make sure your daily spends during the holidays are high enough to take advantage of raised sales numbers.
+A general rule of thumb is to double your daily spends during the holiday period.

 Optimizing your Amazon holiday advertising also means upping the price of your bids.
-Though there’s a chance this may negatively affect your total return on advertising spend, it should significantly boost impressions.
+Though there’s a chance this may negatively affect your total return on advertising spend (ROAS), it should significantly boost impressions.

 A click to a product page is less likely to result in a sale when that page doesn’t include the information a customer is looking for.
-When content26 combines AMS management with essential and A+ content services, our clients have seen their AMS revenue increase by more than 700%.
+When content26 combines Amazon search and display ad management with essential and A+ content services, our clients have seen their Amazon ad revenue increase by more than 700%.

-Taking what you learn from holiday AMS campaigns and applying that knowledge to future campaigns makes your brand better equipped to succeed during the next big sales period.
+Taking what you learn from holiday advertising campaigns and applying that knowledge to future campaigns better equips your brand to succeed during the next big sales period.
 These holiday metrics are invaluable for learning and calculating a more refined approach for Prime Day, seasonal marketing campaigns, and new product launches.

-Just like it’s never too early to start buying presents for loved ones to lessen the holiday load, it’s also never too early to start getting get your AMS holiday campaigns in order.
+Just as it’s never too early to start buying presents for loved ones to lessen the holiday load, it’s never too early to start getting your Amazon holiday campaigns in order.
 With a smart strategy and some forward thinking, you can maximize your Amazon holiday advertising for big returns.